-- iii.
+- ii.
+A public street, park, school grounds, walkway, or bikeway located within ten (10) feet of the beehive. - iii.
 An access point to a shared porch, balcony, or rooftop on which a beehive is located within five (5) feet of such access point. - b.
-Where provided, a beehive flyway barrier shall be located within three (3) feet of the entrance to the beehive flyway, and shall extend at least one (1) foot above the height of the beehive and at least two (2) feet in width on either side of the beehive.

-23.46 Warning Signage.

-- a.
-Where any beehive is located within ten (10) feet of a public street, park, school grounds, walkway, or bikeway, a sign indicating that a beehive is present nearby shall be maintained so that it is readable from the public way. - b.
+Where provided, a beehive flyway barrier shall be located within three (3) feet of the entrance to the beehive flyway, and shall extend at least one (1) foot above the height of the beehive and at least two (2) feet in width on either side of the beehive. - 23.46 Warning Signage. - a.
+Where any beenive is located within ten (10) feet of a public street, park, school grounds, walkway, or bikeway, a sign legible from the public way indicating that a beenive is present nearby shall be maintained so that it is readable from the public way. - b.
 Where any beehive is located on a shared porch, balcony, or rooftop, a sign indicating that a beehive is present shall be located at the entrance to such area.